-Cultivate human support knowledge, professional education and qualities, and skills
+Cultivate knowledge about how to help people, professional education and qualities, and specialist skills

-Students deepen their interest in social issues for a better society through learning about people living with difficulties and the underlying realities of society.
-Despite the different areas of academic studies, such as education, psychology, welfare, and medicine, all students share a strong desire to interact with a wide variety of people and contribute to problem-solving.
+Students deepen their interest in social issues to attain a better society through learning about people living with difficulties and about the underlying realities of society.
+Even though the faculty encompasses various areas of academic study, including education, psychology, welfare, and medicine, all students share a strong desire to interact with a wide variety of people and help to solve problems.

-The foundation of the department is a holistic view of mankind based on a science-oriented perspective.
-To develop this, students attempt to make on-site approaches to those who are in need or hurt.
-Students will also carefully examine the policies to change society.
-Human Science, Human Care, and Policy & Management are three core areas of our study.
+The faculty is founded on taking a holistic view of humanity with a science-oriented perspective.
+With this in mind, students will strive to make direct approaches to those who are hurt or in need.
+They will also carefully examine policies for changing society.
+Human Sciences, Human Care, and Policy & Management are our three core areas of study.

-Students are required not only their expertise but also the ability to share opinions beyond their areas of study nowadays.
+Nowadays, students not only need to develop expertise in their particular but also the ability to share opinions beyond their areas of study nowadays.
 At Sophia University, where all students gather on one campus, students can easily take classes among the faculties as well as from other faculties or departments.
 Thereby students are engaged in social contribution activities across different fields.
 Encounters among the students with different goals and ways of thinking will bring new insights.

-#Sophia Human Sciences What it means to study at Sophia University Faculty of Human Sciences
+What it means to study at the Faculty of Human Sciences

-In order to create a society that is better than what we have today, students will work on innovation and improvement of society as they engage with people across wide range of fields.
-Faculty of Human Sciences aims to cultivate professional skills through the studies that embody the philosophy of “for Others, with Others” and to develop human resources to achieve “Social Innovation” for brighter future.
+To create a society that is better than what we have today, students will work on social innovations and improvements as they engage with people across a wide range of fields.
+The Faculty of Human Sciences aims to cultivate professional skills through studies that embody the philosophy of “For Others, With Others,” and to develop human resources to achieve social innovation for a brighter future.

 About the Faculty of Human Sciences

-Department of Education, Psychology, Sociology, Social Services, and Nursing in the Faculty of Human Sciences all focus on the study of mankind and their society, aiming to understand the problems and the solutions people face in the society.
+The Departments of Education, Psychology, Sociology, Social Services, and Nursing in the Faculty of Human Sciences all focus on the study of humankind and society, aiming to grasp the problems faced by people in around the world, and solutions for them.

-With the three pillars of knowledge, Human Science, Policy Management, and Human Care, programs aim to nurture graduate who can contribute to human dignity at school, hospital, company, or any regions and society that students belong to as well as graduate who can be responsible for social innovation.
+Based on the three pillars of knowledge, namely Human Sciences, Policy Management, and Human Care, our programs aim to cultivate graduates who can contribute to human dignity in schools, hospitals, businesses, or any place or society that students belong to, as well as graduates who can take responsibility for social innovation.

 Educational Objectives and Policies